-1. Each SF is composed of three of two Stages which are composed of separate Phases according to the agenda in the table below.
-In a two-team SF, each Stage begins with one of the Teams dividing into two independent sub-teams, of which one acts as Opponent and other acts as a Reviewer.
+1. Each SF is composed of three of two Stages.
+Each Stage is composed of separate Phases according to the agenda in the table below.
+In a two-team SF, each Stage begins with one of the Teams dividing into two independent sub-teams, of which one acts as Opponent and the other acts as Reviewer.
 Asterisk () denotes the positions where Standard Stage regulations should be amended for particular types of SFs.

 Phase Duration

-1 Challenge 2 min
+1 Challenge by the Opponent 1 min

+2 Accepting or rejecting the challenge by the Reporter 1 min

-2 Preparation of the Reporter 3 min
+3 Preparation of the Reporter 3 min

-3 Presentation of the report 8 min
+4 Presentation of the report 8 min

-4 Clarifying questions of the Opponent to the Reporter 3 min
+5 Clarifying questions of the Opponent to the Reporter 3 min

-5 Preparation of the Opponent 3 min
+6 Preparation of the Opponent 3 min

-6 The Opponent takes the floor 4 min
+7 Statement by the Opponent 4 min

-7 Discussion between the Opponent and the Reporter 5 min
+8 Discussion between the Opponent and the Reporter 5 min

-8 Clarifying questions of the Reviewer to the Reporter and the Opponent 2 min
+9 Clarifying questions of the Reviewer to the Reporter and the Opponent 2 min

-9 Preparation of the Reviewer 2 min
+10 Preparation of the Reviewer 2 min

-10 The Reviewer takes the floor 3 min
+11 Statement by the Reviewer 3 min

-11 Concluding remarks of the Opponent 1 min
+12 Concluding remarks of the Opponent 1 min

-12 Concluding remarks of the Reporter 1 min
+13 Concluding remarks of the Reporter 1 min

-13 Clarifying questions of the Jury to the speakers 5 min
+14 Clarifying questions of the Jury to all speakers 5 min

-14 The grading 4 min
+15 Grading 4 min

-15 Concluding remarks of the Jury 4 min
+16 Concluding remarks of the Jury, justification of Grades 4 min

-16 Break 10 min
+17 Break 10 min

 Total for one Stage (no break incl., appx.)
 50 min

 Total for a three-team SF with 2 breaks (appx.)
 3 h

 Total for a two-team SF with 1 break (appx.)
 2 h

-- 1. In the Selective SF with additional problems, the consecutive challenge by all Teams is carried out in the beginning of the SF.
-The order of challenges is determined by Captain's Contest, and 10 minutes are allowed for the challenge procedure.
-In the Final SF the challenge procedure is omitted. - 2.
-In the SF with additional problems, the preparation time is used by all Teams for solving the problem.
-The preparation time is 45 minutes. - 2.
-The Chairperson must rigorously keep the time limits for each Phase.
+^{} In the Selective SF with additional problems, consecutive challenges by all Teams are carried out in the beginning of the SF.
+The order of challenges is determined by Captain's Contest.
+In the Semi-Finals and Finals, the challenge procedure is omitted.

+2. The Chairperson must rigorously keep the time limits for each Phase.